 A mediation colleague and friend of mine, Lee Bryan, describes stories as the perfect way to create a “hook” in your brain – something on which you can hang an idea for easier retrieval later.

-Here are five more of my favorite stories from the past decade of the Conflict Zen blog, which I’m sharing as part of my 10-year blogiversary celebration.
+Here are five more of my favorite stories from the past decade on the blog, which I’m sharing as part of my 10-year blogiversary celebration.
 You can find the first five favorite conflict resolution lessons and stories here.

 There are prizes too and you get entered every time you comment on my blog or share one of my posts on your own blog or favorite social media site during the month of January 2012.